zvasicek/TinyverseGP/README.md

 # Accepted peer-reviewed work

 A short paper that proposes the first prototype of TinyverseGP  has been accepted for poster presentation at the [Genetic and Evolutionary Computation Conference](https://gecco-2025.sigevo.org/HomePage) (GECCO'25).
+The paper can be obtained from [arXiv](https://arxiv.org/abs/2504.10253).

 > Roman Kalkreuth, Fabricio Olivetti de França, Julian Dierkes, Marie Anastacio, Anja Jankovic, Zdenek Vasicek, and Holger Hoos.
 2025.
 TinyverseGP: Towards a Modular Cross-domain Benchmarking Framework for Genetic Programming.
 In Genetic and Evolutionary Computation Conference (GECCO ’25 Companion), July 14–18, 2025, Malaga, Spain.
 ACM, New York, NY, USA, 4 pages. https://doi.org/10.1145/3712255.3726697